ajschumacher/so_tense_very_flow_wow/index.md

 ```

 So far, nothing in the graph does any learning.
 For that, we need an
 optimizer.
-We'll use a gradient descent optimizer, which will update
+We'll use a gradient descent optimizer so that we can
-our weight based on the derivative of the loss.
-The optimizer takes a
+update the weight based on the derivative of the loss.
+The optimizer
-learning rate to moderate the size of the updates, which we'll set at
+takes a learning rate to moderate the size of the updates, which we'll
-0.05.
+set at 0.05.

 ```python
 >>> optim = tf.train.GradientDescentOptimizer(learning_rate=0.05)